 As a leader at VertaFarms, I had to work through difficult relationships.
 I learned the value of talking and speaking my mind on an issue.
 I quickly decided that if there was a problem, I would not hide it from myself or others involved.
 That was a valuable new perspective for me, gained through work with the leadership team.
 We would discuss a problem and then pray together.
 I still had to work through it, but I felt stronger and more confident.

-When the leadership team decided to hire a new director, Richard*.
+When the leadership team decided to hire a new director, Dimitri.
 I questioned his value to the organization.
 Having a partner to seek counsel and share opinions about the day-to-day business was a new experience.
-But Richard and I learned to rely on each other during the early days of the war and to determine the next steps for the business.
-I became grateful for the months of problem-solving on my own because they helped me be a more responsible teammate for Richard.
+But Dimitri and I learned to rely on each other during the early days of the war and to determine the next steps for the business.
+I became grateful for the months of problem-solving on my own because they helped me be a more responsible teammate for Dimitri.